 Understanding our psychological type can give us insight into the inner workings of our personality and how we best engage with others.
 For example, Myers & Briggs is a well-established framework that outlines four basic preferences.
 A preference is what you like or prefer.

 Motivators are what drive you and serve as the most important rewards in life.
 Each of us is motivated by different factors so it’s critical to understand and communicate to others how you are motivated.
-Money, power, or acknowledging successes are different ways people are motivated.
+Money, power, and acknowledging successes are different ways people are motivated.

 1 – Study your character etched within.